They say that over 640,000 tons of books (and that’s about 320 million paperback books) end up in landfill space each year!

-You can also take other forms of mixed paper products such as magazines, old phone books and newspapers to the library too, they sell them for recycling to find the purchase of other books.
+You can also take other forms of mixed paper products such as magazines, old phone books, and newspapers to the library too, they sell them for recycling to finance the purchase of other books.

 Donate Them To Better World Books